wpswings/wallet-system-for-woocommerce/README.txt

 [youtube https://www.youtube.com/watch?v=C5mwA5kttRU&h=315&rel=0]

 == WITH THE WOOCOMMERCE WALLET SYSTEM PLUGIN YOU CAN: ==
+* Transfer Vendors’ commissions directly into their wallets.
+* Show checkout fields to users during the top-up process.
+* Show the wallet transactions date & time details in your selected time zone.
 * Items bought via the WooCommerce wallet will be automatically marked complete.
 * You can change your email address to send wallet notifications to users.
 * Restrict payment gateways for availing of cashback rewards.